 When a medical device fails to work properly the results can be catastrophic, causing severe injuries or even death.
-If you or a loved one has suffered an injury in Oklahoma that was caused by defective medical devices, you need legal professionals on your side to help you obtain the compensation you are entitled.
-For an Oklahoma City product liability and defective product attorney, contact Clark & Mitchell P.C..
-Our attorneys have experience litigating these complex cases and will help you to achieve the best possible results for your case.
+If you or a loved one has suffered an injury in Oklahoma that was caused by defective medical devices, you need legal professionals on your side to help you obtain the compensation to which you are entitled.
+At Clark & Mitchell P.C., our attorneys have experience litigating these complex cases and will help you to achieve the best possible results for your case.

 How Do Defective Devices Obtain FDA Approval?